 Exposure-based therapy is one of the most commonly used treatment options in counseling for a phobia, like astrophobia.
 This type of treatment starts with helping the client develop strategies to calm their bodies and cope with anxiety.
 After the client has developed healthy coping strategies, the client is slowly exposed to stimuli that activate the fear response in a controlled and manageable way.

 For astrophobia, a client may be asked to think about going outside at dusk or shown a picture of a sunset.
-The client learns to manage the fear and emotions to the stimuli until it does not activate their full fear response.
+The client learns to manage the fear and emotions that result from exposure to the stimuli until it no longer activates their full fear response.
 They may then be shown a picture of a star or the moon, and again, the mental health professional helps them cope with the emotions and manage the fear response.
 The exposure continues to increase to more provoking stimuli as the client is able to handle it.

 It may sound frightening to go to therapy to be exposed to your biggest fear.
 However, exposure therapy is a gradual process, and the goal is not to overwhelm you.